October 12, 2017

 6.2 Expense report submission

-In order to generate payment, a cardholder must submit completed expense reports to his/her manager.
+A cardholder must submit completed expense reports to his/her manager.
 The manager must review the expense reports and approve or reject them.
 Note that a cardholder may delegate the initiation of an expense report but the cardholder is ultimately responsible for ensuring his/her expense reports are submitted to his/her manager for approval.
 Additional approvals may be required for missing receipts and certain expenses above a dollar threshold, as detailed in the university’s procurement and expenditure policies.

 6.3 Document retention